Neotropical otter: Distribution and habitat

-Ecology
+Ecology and behaviour

 Diet

 The Neotropical otter's diet consists mostly of fish and crustaceans making up 67% and 28%, respectively, of its total diet.
 The otter will also occasionally feed on mollusks and small mammals, as well as birds, large insects and fruits.
+In areas where fish and crustaceans are scarce, aquatic insects, such as dobsonfly larvae, can become its main prey.
 This otter is known to occasionally attack fishnets for a source of prey, hindering fishing productivity.
 Otters living near marine habitats can have a much higher proportion of crustaceans in their diets.

 Seasonality also greatly affect otters' food choice.
 During the dry season, when less fish and crustaceans are available, one study found a higher proportion of frogs in otters' diet.
 Though, during this time, anurans and reptiles still made up a very small percentage of the total diet.
 This might also be due to the fact that certain frogs mate during the dry season, so the frogs are easier prey.
 All in all, the distribution of available food species in a particular area roughly correlates to the percentage of each species found in otters' diet.